pwenker/ai_and_health/docs/knowledge/a_review_of_challenges_and_opportunities_in_machine_learning_for_health.md

 as medicine may be uniquely vulnerable to "adversarial attacks".\

-### Q: Provide the authors\' example (the measuring of lactate levels) of the three missing data mechanisms MCAR, MAR, MNAR .

-**Answer**: For example, lab measurements are typically ordered as part of a diagnostic work-up, meaning that the presence of a datapoint conveys information about the patient's state.
-Consider a hospital where clinical staff measures patient lactate level.

-1. If a power outage led to a set of lactate levels being lost, the data are MCAR.
-2. If nurses are less likely to measure lactate levels in patients with traumatic injury, and we record whether patients were admitted with trauma, the data are MAR.
-3. However, if nurses are less likely to measure lactate levels when believed to be already, then the lactate measures themselves are MNAR, and the measurement of the signal itself is meaningful.

-***Remarks***: The key feature of missing data is that there may be information conveyed by the absence of an observation, and ignoring this dependence may lead to models that make incorrect, and even harmful, predictions.

-### Q: According to the authors, which are the three key factors to consider with outcome definitions?

-**Answer**:

-1. Creating reliable outcomes,
-2. Understanding the relevance of an outcome clinically, and
-3. The subtlety of label leakage.

 ### Q: Describe the concept of *precision medicine* for early individualized treatment.

 **Answer**: